alaney2/datadrip/data/natural_language_generation.md

 # Natural Language Generation

-As a world-renowned expert in the field of artificial intelligence and machine learning, it is with a heavy heart that I address the topic of natural language generation.
-Despite the impressive advancements in this field, there is still much work to be done to truly achieve human-like language generation.
+Natural language generation (NLG) is a subfield of natural language processing (NLP) that focuses on generating natural language output from structured data or other types of input.

 ## Overview

-Natural language generation (NLG) is a subfield of natural language processing (NLP) that focuses on generating natural language output from structured data or other types of input.
 NLG systems take in data in a structured format and use complex algorithms to generate human-like language output.

 NLG is used in a variety of applications such as chatbots, virtual assistants, and automated journalism.
 It is also used in data analytics, where it can be used to generate reports and summaries from large datasets.